 - Don’t’ smoke and drink.
 They’re bad for you…and your arteries.
 They both increase inflammation levels in your body and Swedish research indicated both as two of four factors that could decrease your life span by at least 10 years… But smoking in particular has a disastrous effect on your arteries.
 It damages them and causes them to tighten.

 - Drink more tea.
 Green tea and black tea are filled with flavonoids that help your arteries relax and stay pliable.

 - Take a fish oil supplement.
-EPA and DHA, the omega-3 fatty acids in fish oil, reduce inflammation and improve the flexibility of your arteries.
+EPA and DHA, the omega-3 fatty acids in fish oil and krill oil, reduce inflammation and improve the flexibility of your arteries.
 A review of recent research suggests that you should take 900 milligrams of EPA and DHA to get more flexible arteries.